ExyPnoze/SecureArchitecture/README.md

 # DummyBanking - Fictitious Banking Transaction Application

-FakeBank is a web application currently under development using Django, designed to simulate a fictional banking site allowing users to conduct transactions among themselves.
+DummyBanking is a web application currently under development using Django, designed to simulate a fictional banking site allowing users to conduct transactions among themselves.

 ## Features